Polyconseil/easygettext/README.md

     </script>
 ```

-> For the moment, only the the extraction of strings localized using the $gettext and $ngettext functions of [vue-gettext](https://github.com/Polyconseil/vue-gettext) is supported.
+> For the moment, only the the extraction of strings localized using the $gettext, $ngettext and $pgettext functions of [vue-gettext](https://github.com/Polyconseil/vue-gettext) is supported.

 ##### gettext-compile